 All current versions of the A3028 are equipped with non-rechargeable lithium primary cells.
 We warranty all our implantable devices against corrosion and manufacturing defect for one year after delivery.
 We do not warranty the devices against damage during explantation.
 You can follow our soldering instructions to repair damaged leads.
 We no longer manufacture rechargeable versions of the A3028.
 For transmitters with replaceable batteries, see the Head-Mounting Transmitter (A3040).

-The A3028A comes with three helical stainless-steel leads coated with silicone (see here for helical wires in clear silicone insulation).
-The three leads provide us with two biopotential inputs, X and Y, that share a common ground, C. The sensor measures the voltage difference X − C and Y − C. The electrodes at the end of the wires can be stainless steel screws, gold pins, or bare helical wire, as we discuss in Electrodes and The Source of EEG.
+We turn the A3028 on and off with a magnet.
+We recommend a cow magnet.
+The A3028A comes with three helical stainless-steel leads coated with silicone.
+The three leads provide us with two biopotential inputs, red and yellow, that share a common ground, blue.
+The sensor measures the voltage difference Red − Blue and Yellow − Blue.
+The lead terminations can be screws, pins, or bare wire, as we discuss in Electrodes and The Source of EEG.

 |Number of Inputs||2|

 The A3028D is the same circuit with the same functionality as the A3028A, but with a 255 mA-hr battery instead of the A3028A's 48 mA-hr battery.
 The A3028D's volume is 3.0 ml and its operating life is 1900 hours.
 All versions of the A3028 turn on and off with the application of a magnetic field.
 We like to use cow magnets.
 Component U2 is a micro-power hall effect switch.
 When it detects a magnetic field, it asserts its output.
 When we remove the field, the transmitter changes state.
 If it is inactive, it activates.
 If it is active, it deactivates.
 The state change does not occur when we bring the magnet close to the transmitter, it occurs when we move the magnet away.